lstanard/neovim-config/README.md

 - Fix diagnostics symbols in the sign column
   - Right now it's showing 'W' or 'E' instead of icon
 - Figure out why custom code snippets aren't working
+- Would like to create a custom command/plugin (not sure which), where I could select a word, then run a command that would insert a console.log() statement on the next line with that value being logged out